phurinjeffy/phurinjeffy/README.md

 I believe in continuously expanding my knowledge and staying up-to-date with emerging trends and best practices in the field.

-Currently, I am studying in my second year for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.

 <br>

 ## <p align="center">💻 Programming Languages 💻</p>